Sabahan cuisine

+Linopot (left) with tuhau sambal (right), the main dish among the indigenous Kadazan-Dusun, Murut, and Rungus community.

 Sea grapes, known as latok by the Bajau community.

 Sabahan cuisine is a regional cuisine of Malaysia.
 As in the rest of Malaysian cuisine, Sabah food is based on staples such as rice with a great variety of other ingredients and different methods of food preparations due to the influence of the state's varied geography and indigenous cultures that were quite distinct from the regional cuisines of the Peninsular Malaysia.
 Sabah along with its neighbour of Sarawak is famous for their multi-ethnic population.